 Coach Cranston graduated from Marquette High School in 2005 and was a 3 year varsity starter and played JV as a freshmen.
 After High School he played at Johnson County Community College in Overland Park, Kansas 2005-2007.

 He graduated from professional umpires school in February 2011.
 This is his 10th year umpiring for the GSLAU.
 Coach in entering his 5th year coaching summer ball (3 with the Surge, 1 with the Redbirds, and 1 with the Selects).

 Clark has been married for almost 2 years to his beautiful wife Jennifer.
-They are expecting their firs baby in June 2018.
+They have a son who is 2 years old.